 Once you’ve worked up an appetite, head over to the posh, rooftop restaurant that is adorned with orb chandeliers and chic, gilded chairs.
 But the ambiance isn’t the only appealing aspect of this rooftop, urban oasis.
 Take some time to indulge in some Italian-inspired sushi rolls, toro tartare with wasabi olive oil, Long Island duck sliders, and even fried artichokes with a lemon aioli (I wish I could cook because now I want to eat anything that isn’t nailed down).

 Address: 500 East 62nd Street, New York, New York, 10065

 Phone Number: 212- 644-6000

 Rates: Rooms start at $206 a night

 8. Jazz on Columbus Circle Hostel

-The last of our affordable accomodations in New York City is this hostel.
-While at Jazz on Columbus Circle Hostel, entrench yourself in the the history and culture of New York City.
+While at Jazz on Columbus Circle Hostel, entrench yourself in the history and culture of New York City.
 Here, each room has a unique theme that evokes the spirit and vivacity of the city itself.
-Take a stroll through the hostel and explore the multitude of room themes available to you.
-Room types vary from shared and family options, to private rooms that resemble a more traditional, hotel experience.
+Take a stroll through the hostel and explore the multitude of room available to you.
+Room types vary from shared and family options to private rooms that resemble a more traditional, hotel experience.
 All patrons can access staff organized outings and events, as well as a free light breakfast, free luggage storage prior to check-in, free linens and towels, free daily housekeeping, and free maps and brochures of the City.

 Phone Number: 646.876.9282